Lake Camanche, California, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake Camanche cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Lake Camanche is situated on the border of Calaveras and Amador Counties in California’s Gold Country tourism region.
 These two counties played influential roles in the infamous gold rushes of the 1800s.
 The municipality of Camanche originally went by the name ‘Limerick’ and then by ‘Clay’s Bar’ before finally, in 1849, was designated ‘Camanche’ (after a town in Iowa).
 Interestingly, this town was completely flooded by the East Bay Municipal Utility District in 1962 in order to create today’s Camanche Lake.
 Many buildings and artifacts survived, creating a veritable underwater ghost town just perfect for scuba diving exploration.